dlange98/XamarinAppCenterDemo/MOBILE.md

   }
   ```

-- `Services` - The implementation for the FileManager and the AuthenticationServices interfaces that are invoked in the Forms project.
+- `Services` - This file contains the implementation for the FileManager and the AuthenticationServices interfaces that are invoked in the Forms project.

 ### iOS Project